Copywriter vs. Content Writer Salary (And Why They Differ)

 As a freelance content writer you can earn more than a full-time copywriter depending on the clients you’re able to land, your quality of work, and how much material you can deliver.

+However, as a full-time content writer you may still end up earning less than a part-time copywriter.
 Freelancing can help break that ceiling and enable you to set a desirable service rate for your work.

 Obviously the pay gap would still exist, but content writers have an opportunity to earn a significant amount with this approach.